The big fundraising opportunity you’re likely missing

 Don't have any bequest donors?
 I've been there!

-Your first stop for finding finding legacy givers should be your board of directors - would any of your board members consider taking the lead, and setting a great example you can share with your community?
+A great first stop for finding legacy givers is your board of directors, or other dedicated volunteers - would they consider taking the lead, and setting a great example you can share with your community?
+(You may be pleasantly surprised - perhaps they already have!)

 Drip, drip, drip…